tasmota/docs/docs/Matter.md

 ## What is Matter?

-Matter is a new secure, reliable, local standard/protocol for smart devices launched at the end of 2022.
+The Matter protocol is an open-source, royalty-free standard designed to enable smart home devices from different manufacturers to work seamlessly and securely together.
+The Matter standard was launched end of 2022, and is supported since July 2023 by Tasmota v13.0 and above.
 Learn more [about Matter](https://csa-iot.org/all-solutions/matter/).

 Tasmota supports Matter over IP (Wi-Fi or Ethernet) as an end-device.
 This means that you can connect a Tasmota device to a Matter gateway, using standard and well defined protocols.
 The Matter communication is completely local.

 !!! bug "Thread is not supported"
     Thread requires a specific radio and is not supported by ESP32 devices, it would require an additional, separate MCU.
+    Espressif has launched a certified Thread Border Router based on ESP32S3 + ESP32H2 which should allow to bridge Thread device to a Wifi/Ethernet local network.
+Stay tuned...

 Matter cannot be directly supported on ESP8266 due to limited memory resources but you can use an ESP32 device as a Matter bridge to other Tasmota and [OpenBK](https://github.com/openshwprojects/OpenBK7231T_App) devices.